maidsafe/safe_network/README.md

 #### Building the Node from Source

-If you wish to build a version of `safenode` from source, some special consideration must be given if you want it to connect to the current beta network.
+If you wish to build a version of `antnode` from source, some special consideration must be given if you want it to connect to the current beta network.

 You should build from the `stable` branch, as follows:

 ```
 git checkout stable
-cargo build --release --features=network-contacts --bin safenode
+cargo build --release --features network-contacts --bin antnode
 ```

 #### Running the Node